Worklytics/psoxy/tools/psoxy-test/README.md

 (*) You can obtain it by running `gcloud auth print-identity-token` (using [Google Cloud SDK])

-## Testing all endpoints for a given data source
+### Psoxy Test Call: testing all endpoints for a given data source

 The `-d, --data-source` option of our CLI script allows you to test all the endpoints for a given data source (available data sources are listed in the script's help: `-h` option).
 The only difference with the previous examples is that the `-u, --url` option has to be the URL of the deploy **without** the corresponding API path of the data source: